Umair-Ali-804/ClinHallu/README.md

 clinhallu report build
 ```

-`configs/baselines/suite.yaml` contains thirteen configured entries.
-Five local/scoring entries are enabled by default; all eight paid judges are disabled by default to prevent accidental bulk spending.
+`configs/baselines/suite.yaml` contains nine configured entries.
+Five local/scoring entries are enabled by default; all four paid judges are disabled by default to prevent accidental bulk spending.
 Run a judge explicitly with `--only`; selected entries run even when disabled by default.

 Rebuild only baseline reports: